Bank Statement Loans – Top Bank Statement Lenders for 2022

 Bank statement loans were created for self employed individuals who cannot document their income using tax returns.
 Borrowers may qualify for a mortgage using bank statements detailing average monthly deposits as a basis to determine their income.

-Getting approved for a mortgage is much easier for self employed borrowers now that bank statement loans are available i 2021.
+Getting approved for a mortgage is much easier for self employed borrowers now that bank statement loans are available in 2022.
 We will walk you through everything you need to know about bank statement loans and then connect you with a bank statement mortgage lender.

 What Are Bank Statement Loans?

 In the past, self employed borrowers were able to find stated income loans or no doc loans easily.
 However, after the mortgage crisis in 2008, these mortgage programs to help self employed borrowers disappeared.
 They had to qualify on their net income referenced on the tax returns .
 When taking all of the legal tax deductions into consideration, it became nearly impossible to qualify for a mortgage.

 Now, bank statement loans for self employed are here and they are a safer and more realistic loan program that is good for both the borrowers and the lenders.
 This is great news for self employed individuals who are looking to finance their dream home.